hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 * `outbound_type` - (Optional) The outbound (egress) routing method.
 Possible values are `Loadbalancer` and `UserDefinedRouting`.
 Defaults to `Loadbalancer`.
 Changing this forces a new resource to be created.

+* `preconfigured_nsg_enabled` - (Optional) Whether a preconfigured network security group is being used on the subnets.
+Defaults to `false`.
+Changing this forces a new resource to be created.

 ---

 A `api_server_profile` block supports the following: